Recombination of localized quasiparticles in disordered superconductors: Results

-where $\tau_{esc}$ is the escape time and $\tau_{pb}$ is the pair-breaking time of a $2\Delta$ phonon.
+where $\tau_{\text{esc}}$ is the escape time and $\tau_{\text{pb}}$ is the pair-breaking time of a $2\Delta_0$ phonon.
 The last division by two in \cref{eq:taurecstar} describes the pair-wise nature of recombination.
-The factor in parenthesis is the \textit{phonon trapping factor} and takes into account that the emitted $2\Delta$-phonon can subsequently break another pair.
-We estimate it to be $2.0$ for $\beta$-Ta on a SiN substrate from the acoustic mismatch theory set out in Ref. \cite{Kaplan1979,Eisenmenger1976}.
-Using the separately measured parameters of the film (Extended Data \cref{EDtab:params}), which are independently measured without fitting to the data, we obtain the solid black line in \cref{fig:results}(a).
-Details on the calculation of the curves in \cref{fig:results} are presented in Supplementary Section 1.\\ We tune $\tau_{esc}$ experimentally by suspending the $\beta$-Ta inductor on a membrane, which is shown in \cref{fig:disrecsketch}(b).
-Via a simple geometric calculation (Supplementary Section 1), we estimate that the membrane results in an increase of $\tau_{esc}$ by factor $58$ compared to the substrate case.
-That would increase $\tau_{rec}^*$ by a factor $29$, which is shown in \cref{fig:results}(a) as the red solid line.\\ An ordered superconductor, like Al and $\alpha$-Ta, follows the predictions of quasiparticle recombination time including the increased relaxation time on membrane \cite{deRooij2021,Barends2009a}, while we observe here that a disordered superconductor clearly does not follow those predictions.\\
+The factor in parenthesis is the phonon trapping factor and takes into account that the emitted $2\Delta_0$-phonon can subsequently break another pair.
+Quasiparticles in an ordered superconductor, like Al and $\alpha$-Ta with $ql\gg1$, relax with a relaxation time given by \cref{eq:taurecstar}, which increases when phonon trapping is enhanced \cite{Kaplan1976, deRooij2021, Barends2009a}.\\ For the substrate case, with $\beta$-Ta on a SiN/Si substrate, we estimate the phonon trapping factor to be $2.0$ from the acoustic mismatch theory set out in Ref. \cite{Kaplan1979,Eisenmenger1976}.
+Using the parameters of the film (\cref{tab:params}), which are independently measured without fitting to the data, we obtain the solid black line in \cref{fig:results}(a).
+Details on the calculation of the curves in \cref{fig:results} are presented in Supplementary Section 1.\\ We increase $\tau_{\text{esc}}$ experimentally by etching the Si under the SiN patch of the resonators, such that the $\beta$-Ta inductor is suspended on a $110~\text{nm}$ thick membrane.
+This shown in \cref{fig:disrecsketch}(b).
+Via a simple geometric calculation (Supplementary Section 1), we estimate that the membrane results in an increase of $\tau_{\text{esc}}$ by factor $58$ compared to the substrate case.
+That would increase $\tau_{\text{rec}}^*$ by a factor $29$, which is shown in \cref{fig:results}(a) as the red solid line.
+We observe that the quasiparticle relaxation time is identical for both the substrate and membrane case, which is not in agreement with conventional quasiparticle recombination.
+Moreover, the temperature dependence of the relaxation time is much weaker than the conventional exponential temperature dependence (\cref{eq:taurecstar}).

 The dashed lines in \cref{fig:results}(a) are for quasiparticle-phonon scattering.
-During a scattering event, a quasiparticle absorbs or emits a thermal phonon.
-The relaxation time related to scattering, $\tau_{scat}$, is proportional to the phonon occupation and therefore follows a power law versus temperature,
+During a scattering event, a quasiparticle absorbs a thermal phonon of energy $\sim k_\text{B}T$.
+The inelastic time related to scattering, $\tau_{\text{scat}}$, is proportional to the phonon occupation and therefore follows a power law versus temperature,